cristianemoyano/swarm-autoscaler/README.md

 The project is an application that implements the ability to dynamically change the number of service instances under high load.
 The application receives all services that have the `swarm.autoscale` label enabled, calculates the average value of the CPU utilization and, based on this, either increases the number of instances or decreases it.

-Currently, only the CPU is used for autoscaling in the project.
+Currently, both CPU and memory metrics are supported for autoscaling.
 By default, if the CPU load reaches 85%, the service will scale, if it reaches 25%, it will be scaled down.
 But the minimum and maximum values ​​of CPU utilization can be changed through environment variables.

 Also, for each service, you can set the maximum and minimum number of replicas to prevent a situation with an uncontrolled increase in the number of replicas (or too much decrease)

+### Metrics Sources

+The autoscaler supports two metrics sources:

+1. **Docker API** (default): Uses Docker's stats API to collect metrics
+2. **cAdvisor** (recommended): Uses cAdvisor for more efficient metric collection with minimal impact on the Docker daemon

+For production environments, we recommend using cAdvisor as it provides better performance and scalability.
+See [CADVISOR_INTEGRATION.md](CADVISOR_INTEGRATION.md) for detailed setup instructions.

 ## Usage